-The Commission website is located at www.scjc.state.tx.us.
+The Commission's website, which is maintained by the State Office of Court Administration, is located at www.scjc.state.tx.us.
 The website provides downloadable complaint forms in English and Spanish.
 The website also offers bilingual answers to frequently-asked questions regarding the Commission, such as its composition, structure and jurisdiction; the judicial complaint process; a description of the range of decisions the Commission can make, from dismissal to sanction; and explanations of the procedures for a judge to appeal the Commission's decision, and for a complainant to seek the Commission's reconsideration.
 Further, the website provides statistical information about the Commission and updated sanctions, resignations, suspensions, and Review Tribunal Opinions.